-In December 2006, Country published an article “Pioneer Bread” from Doris Musick of Cleveland, Virginia.
+In its Dec./Jan.
+2006 issue, Country published the article “Pioneer Bread” from Doris Musick of Cleveland, Virginia.
 Little did we anticipate the impact.
 Honestly, it’s nearly six years later and folks still write in for the recipe.

 I’d joined Country‘s team as editorial assistant years after Doris’ article, so when I had the chance to share the recipe on this blog, I had to go back and find it.
 (That’s Doris in the photo, just as she’s pictured in the article.
 See the bread pans lined up on the counter, next to the rooster lamp!)
 I started to read:

 “I have long marveled at the ingenuity of past generations,” Doris wrote.
 “So, when my 90-year-old father-in-law gave me one of his old books full of recipes, I found I couldn’t put it down.”

 “As I pored over the worn delicate pages, I chuckled over one dish with instructions that began, “Take 7 or 8 hog’s heads …” There was an intriguing recipe for lye soap.
 The first ingredient was homemade lye, which they just assumed you had.
 The recipe my family got most excited about, though, was salt-rising bread.
 Since pioneer settlers rarely had yeast, they depended on a replacement, using a starter made with cornmeal.”

 The rest of the article takes you through Doris’ baking experience—notes that are woven into the bread recipe below.
 Then, at the very end, Doris takes the bread from the oven, and takes me right back to my childhood.

 “As soon as the bread cooled enough to cut, we were lavishly smearing butter on the warm slices.
 And broad smiles all around the table proved the results were well worth the work.
 Some things never change.”